Objects > Security Profiles > Mobile Network Protection

 Overbilling can occur when a GGSN assigns a previously used IP address from the End User IP address pool to a mobile subscriber.
 When a malicious server on the internet continues to send packets to this IP address as it did not close the session initiated for the previous subscriber and the session is still open on the Gi Firewall.
 To disallow data from being delivered, whenever a GTP tunnel is deleted (detected by delete-PDP or delete-session message) or timed-out, the firewall enabled for overbilling protection notifies the Gi/ SGi firewall to delete all the sessions that belong to the subscriber from the session table.
 GTP Security and SGi/ Gi firewall should be configured on the same physical firewall, but can be in different virtual systems.
 In order to delete sessions based on GTP-C events, the firewall needs to have all the relevant session information and this is possible only when you manage traffic from the SGi + S11 or S5 interfaces for GTPv2 and Gi + Gn interfaces for GTPv1 in the mobile core network.

 Other Log Settings

-By default the firewall does not log allowed GTP messages.
-You can selectively enable logging of allowed GTP messages for troubleshooting when needed as it will generate high volume of logs.
+By default the firewall does not log allowed GTP or PFCP messages.
+You can selectively enable logging of allowed GTP and PFCP messages for troubleshooting when needed as it will generate high volume of logs.
 In addition to allowed log messages, this tab also allows you to selectively enable logging of user location information.